-Taxes on homes or other property in Massachusetts are typically based on two pieces of information including the towns property tax rate and the assessed value.
+Taxes on homes or other property in Massachusetts are typically based on two pieces of information, including the town’s property tax rate and the assessed value.

-We are going to discuss in brief below on how the taxes are determined on your home.
-If you feel you are getting over taxed on your home you are going to need to be well armed on how to appeal high property taxes.
-Know how to file for a tax abatement and win is easy when you understand how your property value is determined.
+We are going to discuss in brief below how the taxes are determined on your home.
+If you feel you are getting over-taxed on your home, you must know how to appeal high property taxes.
+Knowing how to file for a tax abatement and win is easy when you understand how your property value is determined.

-A Real Estate assessed value is typically calculated on a year to year basis in most communities although it is possible it could be every few years for some.
+A Real Estate assessed value is typically calculated on a year-to-year basis in most communities, although it is possible it could be every few years for some.

 - An appraised value by a lender

-- A market evaluation by a Realtor which is often called a BPO or broker price opinion
+- A market evaluation by a Realtor, which is often called a BPO or broker price opinion

 - The actual market value

 It is easy to understand why the general public can get confused on the assessed value vs. fair market value issue because even many Real Estate agents don’t know the difference!
 How do I know this?